probe-rs/vscode/README.md

 * Install the **probe-rs-debugger** server component, using instructions from [probe-rs-debugger](https://github.com/probe-rs/probe-rs/tree/dap/debugger)

 * Configure your own VSCode project as per instructions below.
 This repo also contains a [debug-example](https://github.com/probe-rs/vscode/tree/master/debug_example) folder, with a fully functional Embedded Rust environment on a STM32H745ZI-Q Nucleo board.
+  * If you install using the extension `.vsix`, then the example folder can be found your home directory, usually something like `~/.vscode/extensions/noppej.probe-rs-debugger-0.2.0/debug_example`

 ![probe-rs-debugger](images/probe-rs-debugger.gif)